manitgupta/VBraille/README.md

 Two Hands and Count
 of Fingers
 Relative Position of
+palm and Fingers

-palm and Fingers1.
-Generate near pixels matrix
+1. Generate near pixels matrix
 The first step we need to accomplish in order to start to work with the depth data, is to decide which pixels we are going to take into account, to carry on the tracking.
 The Kinect can catch the distance of the points which are visible to the